Second Conditional: sentences, exercises, tests and examples

 If it were warmer today, we would go for a walk.

-• You can use modals instead of would: could, might, should
+• you can use modal verbs instead of would: could, might, should

 If you studied more, you could pass the exam.